giresse19/service_review/readme.md

  CHECKOUT THE DEPLOYED (PRODUCTION) VERSION WITH THE URL:  https://dang-thats-delicious-klyykmwbkk.now.sh/
   ## WHo made this:
-  This project was done as part of the learn node master paid course which i independently took online: https://learnnode.com/
+  This project was the fianl outcome of the learn node master paid course which i independently took online: https://learnnode.com/
  ## What is this?

 Site which allows users with account to upload stores and other users which have account can review and make comments.